 As soon as you plug in the USB side of the cable to your PC, you should hear the "USB device connected"-sound on your PC.
 In case your Windows system is not able to automatically install the required driver, you will see an entry, similar to within Windows device manager.
-However normally after a few seconds, Windows has automatically loaded and installed the required driver and you should see an entry, similar to adjoddity You may also use this cable for most of our analog radios that come with a combined 2.5 mm and 3.5 mm TRS K1-style jack.
+However normally after a few seconds, Windows has automatically loaded and installed the required driver and you should see an entry, similar to

-In case the driver did not install automatically, we have prepared a download link.
-Internally the signals of the cable are connected as follows:
+In case the driver did not install automatically, we have prepared a download link on our DB25-D support page.
+Internally the signals of the cable are connected as follows: adjoddity adio

-Λ

-Ta-1 Signal K1
+Signal name K1

-,40% name

-7/0/ Radio TXD 3.5 mm sleeve
+Radio TXD 3.5 mm sleeve

 Radio RXD 2.5 mm ring

 GND 2.5 mm sleeve